Book your Inca Trail 2027 with AB Expeditions, local experts in small-group adventures. Don’t miss out!

 rainbow mountain video

-You can t buy a Rainbow Mountain ticket online or in Cusco City.
-The only way to buy the tickets is in person on the same day that you are visiting Rainbow Mountain.
-There are 2 places where you have to pay.
-At the first checkpoint, you will pay 5 soles due to using the roads of the community, and at the second checkpoint, you will pay 20 soles for the Rainbow Mountain ticket.
+You can’t buy a Rainbow Mountain ticket online or in Cusco City.
+The only way to buy the tickets is in person on the same day that you are visiting.
+There are two places where you have to pay.
+At the first checkpoint, you will pay 5 soles for using the roads of the community, and at the second checkpoint, you will pay 20 soles for the Rainbow Mountain ticket.

 There are different ways to get there:

-Take a taxi from Cusco City to the Bus station of Sicuani which takes 10 minutes.
+Take a taxi from Cusco City to the bus station of Sicuani (10 minutes).
 Taxis charge around 7 soles.
-Once at the bus station, you should buy your bus ticket to Cusipata town.
-The time to get there are around 2 hours.
+Once at the bus station, buy your ticket to Cusipata town (2 hours).
 After getting off in Cusipata, you will find local taxi drivers who will offer their service.
-Negotiate the Price!
+Negotiate the price!
 If you want more detailed info click here.

-There are many taxi companies in Cusco City.
-If you want to hire a taxi ask them very well if they know the road to Rainbow Mountain.
-We recommend AB Expeditions company, they also hire their taxis and vans.
-Contact via Whatsapp at +5197650080.
+There are many taxi companies in Cusco.
+We recommend AB Expeditions company, as they also hire their taxis and vans.
+Contact via WhatsApp at +51976510080.

-• The cheaper companies pool together and they take 20 people or even more with one guide.
-If you take their service, make sure that they have an office.
+The cheaper companies pool together and take 20 people or more with one guide.
+Reputable companies take small groups, use new vans, and bring their own cook.
+Check reviews on Trip Advisor before booking.

-The Red Valley is one of the most beautiful attractions in Ausangate, That you don’t have to miss it.
-This amazing red valley is gaining popularity among travelers because of its vibrant colors!
-It is 30 minutes away from Rainbow Mountain.
-Learn more.
+The Red Valley is one of the most beautiful attractions in Ausangate that you shouldn’t miss.
+It is gaining popularity due to its vibrant colors and is only 30 minutes away from Rainbow Mountain.

-The local people who live in the área built a giant hand to take pictures from a different perspective.
+Local people built giant hands to take pictures from a different perspective.
 It takes 5 minutes to walk there.
-To take a picture in this hand, you need to pay an extra 5 Peruvian soles to the locals.
+To take a picture, you need to pay an extra 5 Peruvian soles to the locals.

-The Rainbow Mountain weather is very unpredictable, changing often and rapidly.
-In addition to that, the temperature in the early hours in the mountains can be below freezing.
-You might see warm weather and sunny skies one minute and then cloudy skies and snowfall the next.
-The best idea is to make sure you are prepared for all seasons by dressing in layers.
-Rain jackets are a must, as are sunglasses, sunscreen, and plenty of water.
+The weather is very unpredictable, changing often and rapidly.
+Temperatures in the early hours can be below freezing.
+The best idea is to be prepared for all seasons by dressing in layers.
+Rain jackets, sunglasses, and sunscreen are essential.

 Rainbow Mountain Peru

-The Rainbow Mountain Vinicunca is located to the southeast of the city of Cusco, exactly between Cusipata and Pitumarca districts, Canchis and Quispicanchis province, Peru.
+The Rainbow Mountain Vinicunca is located southeast of Cusco, between the Cusipata and Pitumarca districts.

 Rainbow Mountain in cuscco